Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Call your doctor right away.
-Follow any instructions your doctor gives you.
+Call your healthcare provider right away.
+Follow any instructions your healthcare provider gives you.

 You may be asked to get tested to confirm that you have the flu.

-Your doctor may prescribe medications called antivirals, especially if he or she suspects you have the H1N1 flu.
-These medications must be taken within 2 days of when your symptoms started.
-In some cases, your doctor may not wait for test results to come back before starting you on antivirals.
-These medications work by stopping the flu virus from reproducing in your body.
+Your healthcare provider may prescribe medicines called antivirals.
+These medicines must be taken within 2 days of when your symptoms started.
+In some cases, your healthcare provider may not wait for test results to come back before starting you on antivirals.
+These medicines work by stopping the flu virus from reproducing in your body.
 This gives your body’s immune system a chance to fight the virus.
-After taking the medication, your symptoms may be milder and you may recover quicker than without the medication.
-The medication may also prevent serious complications such as pneumonia.
+After taking the medicine, your symptoms may be milder and you may recover quicker than without the medicine.
+The medicine may also prevent serious complications, like pneumonia.

-If you feel you need medications to relieve symptoms, ask your doctor which ones are safe for you to take.
+If you feel you need medicines to relieve symptoms, ask your healthcare provider which ones are safe for you to take.

 Get plenty of rest.

-If you’re not hungry, eat smaller meals more often during the day to maintain your nutrition intake.
+If you aren't hungry, eat smaller meals more often during the day to make sure you get enough calories.

 If you don't have a fever, put warm compresses on your forehead or sinuses to relieve congestion.

-Call your doctor if your fever rises to 101ºF or higher, or you become dizzy, lightheaded, or short of breath.
+Call your healthcare provider if you become short of breath.

 Get vaccinated.
-One of the best ways to avoid the flu is to get a flu vaccination.
-Pregnant women can safely receive the flu shot that protects against both the regular and H1N1 flu.
-However, pregnant women should not receive the nasal spray vaccine for the flu.
-This is a live-virus vaccine) for the regular flu (it may be harmful to the baby.
+One of the best ways to avoid the flu is to get a flu shot.
+Pregnant women can safely get a flu shot.
+But pregnant women should not get the nasal spray vaccine for the flu.
+This is a live-virus vaccine and may be harmful to the baby.
 The nasal spray is not recommended for anyone for the 2017-2018 flu season.
 The CDC says the nasal spray did not seem to protect against the flu over the last several flu seasons.

 Wash your hands often.
 Frequent handwashing is a proven way to prevent infection.
-Carry an alcohol-based hand gel containing at least 60 percent alcohol.
+Carry an alcohol-based hand gel containing at least 60% alcohol.
 Use it when you don’t have access to soap and water.

 Clean items you use often with disinfectant wipes.
 This includes phones, computer keyboards, and toys.

-Avoid crowds and children as much as possible while you’re pregnant.
-Avoid being around anyone who has the flu.
+Avoid crowds and children as much as possible while you are pregnant.
+Stay away from anyone who has the flu.